 4. Inaccurate data

 It is tough to identify inaccurate data.
 In some cases, communications might bounce.
 However, in other cases, you just have no idea.
-This is a commonly unnoticed data quality issue, since you can only really know for sure by verifying the data through a trusted source – such as our market-leading data validation service.
+This is a commonly unnoticed data quality issue, since you can only really know for sure by verifying the data through a trusted source – such as our leading marketing data validation solution or our data cleansing suite.

 Why inaccurate data is a big issue